 What is “Love Bombing”?

-Simply put, love bombing where you spend a decent block of time hanging out one-on-one with your child, during which you shower them with affection, love, and attention.
+Simply put, a love bombing where you spend a decent block of time hanging out one-on-one with your child, during which you shower them with affection, love, and attention.
 But most importantly, you hand over the decision-making to them for the duration.
 It sounds easy enough, but don’t confuse it with your everyday, run-of-the-mill hangout time.
 The idea is that you’re specifically creating an emotional space with new rules that’s entirely different from your usual routine.

 How do I set off a Love Bomb?